milvus-io/milvus-docs/site/en/reference/monitor/setup_grafana.md

 ---

-# Visualize metrics in Grafana
+# Visualize Metrics in Grafana

 ## Configure and start Grafana

-1. Use the following command to install and start Grafana for your OS:
+1. Start Grafana for your OS:

    ```shell
    $ docker run -i -p 3000:3000 grafana/grafana